jcasimir/planning_turing/planning/unit_1.markdown

 * KO: Is there any sort of real-world problem that we can have them solve CLI-style?
 Especially if we can give them a gem to use for the complicated stuff.
 Just getting the pieces to talk together on their own without any guidance would be really good at this point.
 * JC: What are the learning goals for this week?
 What does CSV II teach them?
 * KO: CSV-I is very basic objects/methods, good design/code arrangement, using tests at different levels (unit, acceptance), and practicing core ruby stuff and enumerables.
 CSV-II is an incredibly simplified version of SalesEngine -- two CSV files where the data is linked via an ID, and building the code (using tests) that make it possible to access the data.
-* KO: I'd like to start them on the [CLI tutorial](http://tutorials.jumpstartlab.com/topics/cli.html) as early as possible, because it has some serious potential to let them feel like they kick ass.
-Perhaps the tutorial part can be in the first week, before even starting with the CSV stuff, or perhaps Monday in week 2 so they have time to rest a bit over the weekend before having their mind blown (albeit with "hello world".
-But still).
-The CLI exercises at the end that build on CSV-II could be a nice way to bring the CLI stuff back in after a break from it, and warm them up for the next project, which is EventReporter.

 # Week 3

 ## Premise